Skip to content

 Zhangjiagang Fortune Chemical Co.
 Ltd. Singapore Listed by Deadlock Ransomware Group

 On June 12, 2026, the Deadlock Ransomware Group listed Zhangjiagang Fortune Chemical Co.
-Ltd. on its leak site, confirming that internal files had been exfiltrated from the Chinese manufacturer of phosphorus esters, flame retardants, and specialty chemicals.
+Ltd. on its leak site, claiming that internal files had been exfiltrated from the Chinese manufacturer of phosphorus esters, flame retardants, and specialty chemicals.

 Public reporting indicates the company, established in 2013, specializes in functional fine chemicals and produces more than 25,000 tons annually.
 It maintains full REACH compliance for exports to Europe and other markets.
 The listing on the Deadlock leak site follows a ransomware attack in which attackers claim to have stolen internal documents.
 No customer or employee personal data volume has been publicly quantified, and affected individuals remain unknown at this time.
 The incident fits a pattern in which manufacturing firms with global supply chains become targets because their operational files often contain supplier lists, employee records, and business correspondence.